You're more bacteria than human.

 Stuff that must be said:

 We sell probiotic supplements on this website.
 It goes without saying (but we’ll say it anyway) that we do not make any claims that taking our probiotic supplements will make you lose weight, reduce your cardiovascular risk, or improve your blood sugar simply by taking a pill.
-This article is about the entire gut microbiota, which may consist of several hundred species of bacteria, it is not about probiotic supplements.
+This article is about the entire gut microbiota, which may consist of several hundred species of bacteria.
+This article it is not about probiotic supplements or its benefits.
 Supplements may help, but supplements alone will not restore you to complete health.
 We think supplements are a small piece of the health puzzle.
-You cannot outrun bad diet and inactivity with pills.
+You cannot outrun a bad diet and inactivity with pills.
 Most of the heavy lifting involved in restoring your health will have to come from you in the form of healthy eating and lifestyle corrections.
 In this article and the ones that follow, we are merely sharing our excitement about developments in this new frontier of science and doing our best to translate dense science into easy-to-read English.
 We geek out on nutrition science and we think you will too.
 We hope it makes you a more informed consumer.
 Our Legal Dept says the same thing in Legalese at the bottom of this page.
 Enjoy.

 Turnbaugh PJ, Ley RE, Mahowald MA, et al. An obesity-associated gut microbiome with increased capacity for energy harvest.Nature.
 2006; 444(7122):1027-31.